Homo-carbonis/infr/README.md

 estimate-parameters f prior y &key (offset 2) (sample-count 100) => vector
 * f - model function
-* prior - distribution
+* prior - distribution vector
-* y - vector of data
+* y - data vector
 * offset - integer - Offset from start of y to allow for the 'memory' of the model.
+* Number of samples taken from the prior distribution to estimate beta.

 Find a Monte Carlo estimate of the parameter of a model.
 We draw a large number of samples from 'prior.
 Then for each sampled value of beta we find